-Over 60 stone circle sites have been identified in this SU (see Table 13.3).
+Sixty-eight stone circle sites have been identified in this SU (see Table 13.3).
 Table 13.6 lists the sole stone circle site that has been formally excavated (at least one 1-x-1-m unit).
-Table 13.6 was developed so these data are readily available for researchers.
+The table was developed so these data are readily available for researchers.

-Table 13.6: Stone Feature Sites Formally Tested in the Yellowstone River Study Unit, 5 August 2015.
+Table 13.6: Stone Feature Sites Formally Tested in the Yellowstone River Study Unit, 31 December 2020.

-Site Number Tested Feature Type Test Unit Location Cultural Material Manuscript
+Site Number Tested Feature Type Test Unit Location Cultural Material MS #

-32MZ370 Circles Inside Yes 2456
+32MZ370 Circles Inside Yes 3456

-Cairns Inside Yes 3430
+3211/2370 Cairns Inside Yes 3430

 Review of the literature reveals the changing research questions addressed over time for stone features.
-The monograph on stone circle sites in Plains Anthropologist

-Memoir 19 is a valuable source of information (Davis 1983).
+The monograph on stone circle sites in Plains Anthropologist Memoir 19 is a valuable source of information (Davis 1983).
 Compilations of radiocarbon dates from sites in McLean, Mercer, and Oliver counties can be found in Strait and Peterson (2007:4.6-4.8), in Mclean County (Thomas and Peterson 2010:6.2-6.3) and from Besant/Sonota sites in Deaver and Deaver (1987).
 A useful discussion of single stone circle site function based on ethnographic accounts is available in Gregg et al. (1983:[3]864-869).
 An assessment of nomadic settlement-subsistence structure and bison ecology is discussed by Hanson (1983:1342-1417).
 Additional references for stone features sites can be found in the reference section of the Cultural Heritage Form.

-Thirty-six stone cairns have been recorded in YRSU (see Table 13.3).
-Suggested uses of cairns include markers for events and travel routes, bracing poles for a variety of camp structures, caches, drive lines, or covering a burial.
+As of 31 December 2020, 101 cairns have been recorded in YRSU (see Table 13.3).
+Suggested uses of cairns include markers for events and travel routes, bracing poles for a variety of camp structures, caches, drive lines, or covering burials.
+Hecker (1937-1950:161) reports that piles of stones were placed over buffalo chip fireplaces to heat stones used to dry meat.